Vaporwave: Characteristics

-Vaporwave is a hyper-specific subgenre, or "microgenre," that is both a form of electronic music and an art style, although it is sometimes suggested to be primarily a visual medium.
+Vaporwave is a hyper-specific subgenre, or "microgenre", that is both a form of electronic music and an art style; however, it is sometimes suggested to be primarily a visual medium.
 The genre is defined largely by its surrounding subculture, with its music inextricable from its visual accoutrements.
 Academic Laura Glitsos writes, "In this way, vaporwave defies traditional music conventions that typically privilege the music over the visual form."
 Musically, vaporwave reconfigures dance music from the 1980s and early 1990s through the use of chopped and screwed techniques, repetition, and heavy reverb.
 It is composed almost entirely from slowed-down samples and its creation requires only the knowledge of rudimentary production techniques.
+However, some artists like Dan Mason create vaporwave music from scratch.

 The name derives from "vaporware", a term for commercial software that is announced but never released.
 It builds upon the satirical tendencies of chillwave and hypnagogic pop, while also being associated with an ambiguous or ironic take on consumer capitalism and technoculture.
 Critic Adam Trainer writes of the style's predilection for "music made less for enjoyment than for the regulation of mood", such as corporate stock music for infomercials and product demonstrations.
 Academic Adam Harper described the typical vaporwave track as "a wholly synthesised or heavily processed chunk of corporate mood music, bright and earnest or slow and sultry, often beautiful, either looped out of sync and beyond the point of functionality."

 Adding to its dual engagement with musical and visual art forms, vaporwave embraces the Internet as a cultural, social, and aesthetic medium.
 The visual aesthetic (often stylized as "ＡＥＳＴＨＥＴＩＣＳ", with fullwidth characters) incorporates early Internet imagery, late 1990s web design, glitch art, and cyberpunk tropes, as well as anime, Greco-Roman statues, and 3D-rendered objects.
 VHS degradation is another common effect seen in vaporwave art.
 Generally, artists limit the chronology of their source material between Japan's economic flourishing in the 1980s and the September 11 attacks or dot-com bubble burst of 2001 (some albums, including Floral Shoppe, depict the intact Twin Towers on their covers).

-History
+History and legacy

+Precursors

+Pitchfork reviewed the album Life's a Gas (1996) by German group Love Inc. as evoking "the approach vaporwave producers would take 15 years later, stripping bits of ephemeral radio pop down to ghostly patinas and examining our relationships with the stray songs that rattle around in our memories."